Who are the mediators?

 Mars is funded, in part, by the State Court Administrative Office.
 The Community Dispute Resolution Program was established in 1988 by Public Act 260.
 MARS started providing mediation services in 1992.
 Since that time, MARS has received funding from the State based on core cases from the previous year.
 MARS is also funded through in-kind support from the Marquette County Probate Court as well as mediation fees from parties, donations, MDHHS and service contracts.

-29 MARS mediators volunteered for a total of 531 hours in 2018.
-Based on a state assigned rate value of $150.00 per hour, this calculates to $79,650 in in-kind time donated to the mediation center.
+29 MARS mediators, volunteers, and NMU intern conated 550 hours in 2022.
+Based on a state assigned rate value of $150.00 per hour, this calculates to $82,500 in in-kind time donated to the mediation center.